 - 1. Absences for annual leave, special leave and sick leave shall be accounted for on the basis of a normal working day of 8 hours in the case of a full day and 4 hours in the case of a half day.
 This paragraph shall apply pro rata to staff working part-time. - 2.
-Working hours during a mission shall be accounted in the same manner as normal working hours.

-Travelling time for a mission shall be counted and registered as working time, including when taking place on a weekend or on a public holiday.

-Where a mission finishes with an overnight flight and a morning return to the place of work, a compensation of half a day of leave shall be granted on the day of return.

-- Where leave cannot be taken immediately upon return, a half day of leave shall be taken in due course following the return from the mission. - 3.
-Any other work-related activity such as training or tasks related to personnel administration in the Commission shall be accounted as working time, provided that the line manager agrees and that the activity takes place in the interests of the service or is required by the needs of the service. - 4.
-Participation to trade unions activities shall be dealt with in accordance with the Framework Agreement of 18 December 2008 governing relations between the Commission and the representative Trade Unions and Staff Associations.
+Working hours during a mission shall be accounted in the same manner as normal working hours. - Travelling time for a mission shall be counted and registered as working time, including when taking place on a weekend or on a public holiday. - Where a mission finishes with an overnight travel and a morning return to the place of work, a compensation of half a day of leave shall be granted on the day of return.
+Where leave cannot be taken immediately upon return, a half day of leave shall be taken in due course following the return from the mission. - 3.
+Any other work-related activity such as training or tasks related to personnel administration in the EIT shall be accounted as working time, provided that the line manager agrees and that the activity takes place in the interests of the service or is required by the needs of the service. - 4.
 Statutory representation shall be counted as working time.